 While at the camp, the respondent stated that he requested asylum to camp officials, who reportedly replied that he “could not ask for asylum here, and must leave the country”.

 After a short wait, the respondent describes how he and his group were loaded into what he called “army cars.”
 They were accompanied by what four officials, referred to by the respondent as Albanian military officers.

 None of the men received material assistance at the camp.
 They were still as they had been taken from the hotel: without phones, sleeping bags, winter clothes or money.

 “We were really lost.”

-These officers drove the men around a wooded area near the border for twenty minutes.
+These supposed military officers drove the men around a wooded area near the border for twenty minutes.
 The respondent explained: “they drove us … not even on a track, just randomly in the woods, it was really dangerous.”
 At sporadic intervals, the officers stopped the vehicle and dumped the men in pairs in the forest.

 The respondent believed that this occurred inside Greek territory.

-Apart from demonstrating an explicit attempt to disorientate the men, this placed the group at acute risk of hypothermia and exposure.
+On top of demonstrating an explicit attempt to disorientate the men, this placed the group at acute risk of hypothermia and exposure.
 Average nightly temperatures in this region range between -3 and 4 degrees Celsius in January.

-Once the vehicle was empty, the officers departed, leaving the men scattered around the area.
+The respondent reported that, once the vehicle was empty, the officers departed, leaving the men scattered around the area.
 The respondent did not know where he was nor which direction to go in.

 At this point, it started to snow.